kcchawla85/Quiz_App/README.md

 Contributions to the Quiz App project are currently limited to bug fixes and improvements to existing features.
 Adding new questions is not supported in this version.

+## Kindly visit the master branch to get the source code